 - Bestiality Is Depraved: One possible interpretation of "Fine Time", which features seductive lyrics seemingly addressing a girl, but ends with the distant sound of bleating sheep.

 - Brief Accent Imitation: Bernard Sumner's pronunciation of "Ibiza" on "Mr. Disco" matches how the island's name is actually pronounced in the European Spanish accent and dialect, right down to the lisp on the "z."
+British people tend to pronounce Spanish words this way, being closer to Spain than to Mexico.

 - Call-Back: "Fine Time" reprises the bleating sheep sample that closes out the 12" version of "The Perfect Kiss".